What is a Boutique Bathhouse?

 The Mission of cityWell is to provide a place to feel better and live better in the city.
 The Vision is to make preventive health care affordable and accessible to a broad range of urban residents. cityWell integrates the healing qualities of nature and the elements of wood, fire, earth and water, into the experience.

-We have now completed phase one and are offering top of the line quality of service and equipment including: a steam room, luxurious rain showers, indoor relaxation area, hot stone massage therapy with customized aromatherapy and a 1,500 sq feet outdoor oasis (hammock, fire bowl, yoga/stretching platform).
+We offer top of the line quality of service and equipment including: a steam room, luxurious rain showers, indoor relaxation area, hot stone massage therapy with customized aromatherapy.
+Our 1,500 sq foot outdoor oasis includes: sun benches / relaxation and lounge area, soaking tub, cedar sauna, outdoor shower, hammock, fire pit, and yoga/stretching platform.

-cityWell will be unlike anything that exists in Brooklyn – truly, paradise in the city!
+cityWell is not like anything that exists in Brooklyn – truly, paradise in the city!

 Originally from Vermont, she earned her Bachelor’s of Science in art therapy at Springfield College in Massachusetts.
 After graduation, Liz moved to Seattle, and attended The Brian Utting School of Massage where she earned her massage therapy license.
 In 2003, Liz completed her yoga teacher training (RYT) at 8Limbs Yoga.
 In 2005, Liz returned to the East Coast to receive her holistic health certificate from the Institute of Integrative Nutrition (IIN) in New York City.